chr1sw/cab-retry/site/content/products/_index.md

   - imageUrl: /img/carrot.png
     name: Produce
     text: >-
-      Our vegetables are either organic or grown with organic practices.
-We stock only seasonal ingredients when they are available.
+      Our vegetables are sourced locally.
+We utilize seasonal ingredients when they are available at their peak.
 ---